ycrc/ycrc.github.io/docs/clusters/hopper.md

     The next quarterly maintenance for Hopper is scheduled for September 24th.
 During this time the cluster will be unavailable.

 ## Access the Cluster

+Early access usage on Hopper is at no-cost.
+Computations and storage on Hopper will ultimately be subject to charges.
+More information will be provided as it is available.

 ### Projects